WELCOME TO WITH THE FIRE ON HIGH BLOG TOUR hosted by yours truly, in partnership with HarperCollins International!

 Y’ALL I CAN’T BELIEVE THIS IS FINALLY HAPPENING

 I just wouldn’t have it the other way.
 I think there is no other perfect way to picture Emoni Santiago and no other perfect cover to be the face of the book other than what the Art Director Erin Fitzsimmons and artist Erick Davila had created.
-Because what we have now, the final and official cover, is just UNDOUBTEDLY PERFECT to picture Emoni and say something about the story.
+Because what we have now, the final and official cover, is just UNDOUBTEDLY PERFECT to picture Emoni and to say something about the story.

 Erin Fitzsimmons is an Art Director for HarperCollins Children’s Books with a passion for typography and hand-lettering and also one of the persons behind The Poet X cover.
 (No surprise there, right?)